TechbeeAT/jtxBoard/README.md

 ### Flavors

 jtx Board provides different flavors:
-- **gplay** is the flavor for the Google Play store that contains ads from Admob and the billing manager for monetization (subscription to remove ads).
+- **gplay** is the flavor for the Google Play store that comes in a standard and pro version.
+The pro version is paid and enables editing options for remote entries.
-- **huawei** is the flavor for the Huawei App Gallery that also contains ads, but from the Huawei Ads provider.
+- **huawei** is the flavor for the Huawei App Gallery currently comes with Ads from the Huawei Ads provider.
-- **global** is another flavor that contains ads from Admob but no billing manager.
-- **ose** is the open source edition. **If you would like to create build the app from source, this is the recommended flavor.** This flavor contains only open source libraries and no ads.
-Instead of ads this flavor has an additional page for donations visible.
+- **ose** is the open source edition. **If you would like to create build the app from source, this is the recommended flavor.** This flavor contains only open source libraries.
+Instead of an in app-purchase this flavor has an additional page for donations visible.
+As Google Maps is not open source, the ose flavor does not include Map functionalities.

-Currently there is also no difference in functionalities between the flavors.

 ### Permissions
 jtx Board uses/requests the following permissions:
 - GET_ACCOUNTS is used to determine if there are accounts set up in DAVx5 and show them in the UI
-- RECORD_AUDIO can be used to access the microphone for adding audio notes
+- RECORD_AUDIO can be used to access the microphone for adding audio notes and to use the speech-to-text engine
+- READ_CONTACTS can be used to get suggestions when selecting attendees or a contact for an entry
 - READ_SYNC_STATS is used to show a progress bar when a synchronization through DAVx5 is currently in progress
 - INTERNET is used to retrieve the list of contributors for translations from POEditor.com
+- VIBRATE gives you haptic feedback when moving an entry on the Kanban-Board
+- POST_NOTIFICATIONS let's you receive the notifications when an alarm is due
+- ACCESS_COARSE_LOCATION can move the map to your current location (gplay flavor only)

 ### Troubleshooting